f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 File Utilities
 ==============

 The **System Settings > File Utilities** page allows for importing or exporting specific types of files to and from the F5OS platform layer.
-Logs from the various log directories log can be exported, cores and qkviews and system backups can be imported/exported and F5OS-A software images can be imported into **import/staging**.
+Logs from the various log directories can be exported, cores and qkviews and system backups can be imported/exported, and F5OS-A software images can be imported into **import/staging**.

 .. image:: images/initial_setup_of_rseries_platform_layer/image18.png
   :align: center
   :scale: 70%

 The **Import/Export** utility requires an external HTTPS server to copy to/from or you may **Upload/Download** directly to your browser.
-For Import/Export a pop-up will be displayed asking for remote HTTPS server information.
+For Import/Export, a pop-up will be displayed asking for remote HTTPS server information.

 .. image:: images/initial_setup_of_rseries_platform_layer/image19.png
   :align: center